imtkain/Fabric-Redux/README.md

 This repository provides a production-ready implementation pattern for **bulk CRUD operations** (INSERT, UPDATE, DELETE, REACTIVATE) with CDC visibility, enabling multi-row write-back directly from Power BI reports.

+Note: Updating more than 3 columns this way tends to feel clunky to users.
+For wider edits, consider an Excel shortcut from SharePoint instead.

 ## Table of Contents

 - [The Core Enablers: CONCATENATEX + STRING_SPLIT](#the-core-enablers-concatenatex--string_split)